-Back Rest is must
+Back Rest is a must

 The study of how the body of an individual behaves during different tasks, the impact of such body behavior, and research of providing optimal conditions to avoid harm is known as ergonomics.
-Workplace Ergonomics is generally the optimization of the workplace so that the bodily harm is reduced.
+Workplace Ergonomics is generally the optimization of the workplace so that bodily harm is reduced.
 This is achieved by providing proper lighting, ventilation and by providing stuff that places less stress on the body.
-In case of computers, it is the chair, desk, computer keyboard, and mouse, etc.
+In the case of computers, it is the chair, desk, computer keyboard, and mouse, etc.

-The most common problem among people working for a long time on computers is the lower back pain.
+The most common problem among people working for a long time on computers is lower back pain.
 This generates over time and is hard to treat, making people dependent on painkillers, etc.

 To avoid this, use a chair that is adjustable.
 The slant of the back of the chair should be around 100 to 110 percent.
 90 percent is too straight and won’t be of any comfort.
-More than 125 percent will place stress on other parts of body – neck, and eyes especially.
+More than 125 percent will place stress on other parts of the body – neck, and eyes especially.
 100 to 110 percent is ideal to keep the back problems away – provided you rest your entire back on the chair back.

-If the chair is not designed to provide support to upper and lower back, use small pillows to support the upper back towards shoulders and the lower back.
+If the chair is not designed to provide support to the upper and lower back, use small pillows to support the upper back towards the shoulders and the lower back.
 Keep the back rested as long as possible.
 If you have to lean forward for some reason, make sure you take breaks and keep on resting your back at regular intervals.

 Arm-rest and Shoulders

-If the chair has an arm-rest, use it so that the pressure on shoulders is reduced.
+If the chair has an arm-rest, use it so that the pressure on the shoulders is reduced.
 On chairs without arm-rest, the entire pressure is placed on shoulders.
-If you cannot buy a chair with arm-rest, you can place your elbows on legs after crossing them.
+If you cannot buy a chair with an armrest, you can place your elbows on your legs after crossing them.
 But this workaround of crossing legs and placing elbows on the legs can also be dangerous in the long run.
 It is okay for short periods.
 Remember that if you keep the legs crossed (like resting one foot on the knee of another leg), blood flow to the legs will be affected.

 To avoid problems with legs and to care for your shoulders, use a chair with arm rests.
-If the arm rests are adjustable, it is even better because one size does not fit all.
+If the armrests are adjustable, it is even better because one size does not fit all.
 If you don’t have a chair with arm rest, try to buy one as soon as possible.
 You won’t want to live with shoulder pain all your life.

 Wrist Rest is important

-When talking about correct posture to sit in front of a computer, it is important to note the position of wrists.
-The basic thing is to provide a rest to the wrists.
+When talking about the correct posture to sit in front of a computer, it is important to note the position of the wrists.
+The basic thing is to provide rest to the wrists.
 Many of us keep on typing with wrists in the air.
 This practice places too much stress on wrists and if continued for longer periods, will cause permanent wrist pain.

-If yours is a laptop, it comes with wrist rest on either side of the touchpad.
+If yours is a laptop, it comes with a wrist rest on either side of the touchpad.
 If you are using regular keyboards, there are many keyboards that are based on ergonomics.
-Microsoft researched to create keyboards that sense stress level of users.
+Microsoft researched to create keyboards that sense the stress level of users.
 Based on the research, Microsoft and many companies such as Logitech, Amkette and others came up with detachable keyboards that can be adjusted to provide rest to wrists while reducing the stress on fingers when typing.

 If you don’t have an ergonomic keyboard and you don’t plan to buy one immediately, remember to take breaks when typing for longer hours.
 Every fifteen minutes, rest your wrists placing the hands-on legs or somewhere comfortable for a minute or two.